ur-technology/ur-deploy/README.md

 you prefer).
 These nodes will connect to the P2P network (via the bootnode nodes) by default.

+#### TODO:

+* refer to hosts by domain name instead of by ip address (eg, bootnode1.ur.technology && bootnode2.ur.capital)
+* add UR block explorer container (built on top of gur-client image)
+* refer to hosts
+* replace networkid with an environment variable, so 1=production, 101=testing on live network, 1001=testing on docker

 #### Coming Soon

-* 1 UR block explorer container (with a Web UI to view activity in the cluster)
-* * To access the UR block explorer Web UI: `open http://$(docker-machine ip default):3000`
 * 1 UR netstats container (with a Web UI to view activity in the cluster)
 * * To access the UR netstats Web UI: `open http://$(docker-machine ip default):3000`